Enovale/ReadyCompany/README.md

 - Option to run a ready check at the Company
 - Standby option: "i'm AFK but you can start without me"
 - Auto ready under certain user-specified conditions
-- Different sound when lobby is considered ready

 # Credits